rijopp/rijopp/README.md

 # Hi there, I'm Rijo - 👋

-## I'm a Developer,Creator,and Mentor !!
+## I'm a Developer, Creator and Mentor !!

 - ✍ You can find my projects here portfolio
 - 🌱 I’m currently learning everything 🤣